thiagooak/learn-clojure/_chapters/key_elements/readme.md

 ---
-title: "Key Elements of Functional Programming"
+title: "Key Elements of FP"
 sequence: 2
 ---

-## Identify Key Elements of Functional Programming

-There are some key concepts that will help you understand functional programming.
-If you are brand new to Clojure, focus on these concepts as you begin to learn the language.
+Key concepts that will help you understand functional programming in Clojure.

 * Immutable Data
 * Pure Functions